r-winkler/java9-services/README.md

 * Java checks module dependencies at compile and runtime
 * module-source-path: path to modules not yet compiled
 * module-path: path to compiled modules
+* readability is not transitive.
+But can be implied by "requires transitive.."
+* use 'java --list-modules' to list all platform modules